juliangiuca/estimator/README.md

-estimator
+Estimator
 =========
-When we ship log data, we add metadata.
-Each shipper has slightly different metadata - FluentD vs Infrastructure.
-Ingestion pipelines also add various metadata - for parsing, for keeping logs in order, and keeping them unique.
+Log data is noisy.
+We need to add metadata in order to improve the value of logs.
+By adding metadata we also increase the size of logs.
+Each shipper has it's own metadata that's added - and each bit of metadata has different tradeoffs of value.

-This script attempts to show the impact on adding metadata to your logs - and how it impacts the size of logs at rest
+This script attempts to show the impact on adding metadata to your logs - and how it impacts the size of logs at rest.